maitrithaker14/Application-Tracking-System/README.md

-# Application-Tracking-System
+# Recruitment System

-## An applicant tracking system (ATS) is software for recruiters to track candidates throughout the recruiting and hiring process.
+## A Recruitment System is software for recruiters to track candidates throughout the recruiting and hiring process.
 It is a software that automates administrative tasks in recruitment and hiring.
 It enables faster interview scheduling, easier job advertising, optimized referrals, automated processes, and more.

 <p> In that, the software includes many functionalities.
 These functionalities   are: </p>